foges/cgls_cuda/README.md

 ####Requirements

 You will need a CUDA capable GPU along with the CUDA SDK installed on your computer.
-We use the  cuSPARSE and cuBLAS libraries.
+We use the  cuSPARSE and cuBLAS libraries, which are part of the CUDA SDK.

 ####Instructions